RubenGres/Seg2Sat/README.md

 <br>

-## Image stylization with prompt engineering

 Since this is derived from a general text-to-image model it is also possible to guide the generation further by modifying the prompt.
 Prompting can be used for guiding image style, seasonality, and architechture.

-The following images were generated using the prompt `<style>, aerial view of 31 Rue Molière, France` :
+The following images were generated using the prompt `<style>, aerial view of 31 Rue Molière, France` and varying the syle:

   Colorful lego brick      |  Detailed pencil sketch | Oil on canvas painting :-------------------------:|:-------------------------:|:-------------------------:|